do no harm

 making things worse

 The interests of clients do not always line up with those of welfare agencies, funding authorities or the wider community.
-Under pressure to punish or change people or make money out of them, the espoused aims of agencies and legislators to increase well-being may not be an operational priority.
+Under pressure to punish or change people or make money out of them, the espoused aims of agencies and legislators to increase well-being may not be operational priorities.
 Self preservation is often the core aim.

 Many health and welfare industries seek ever more money from governments and donors to cope with problems that expand because of the damage they are doing.
 Following advice and spending money is about the limit of the power of first world governments.
 It does not necessarily get anywhere.